salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 interface ComponentReference extends ModuleReference {
     // Component reference always has a namespace, is a required property
     namespace: string;
-    // No moduleIdentifier for a component
+    // No sfdcResource for a component
-    moduleIdentifier: never;
+    sfdcResource: never;
     // Components are always imported from an external bundle
     type: 'external';
     // element's tag name as it appears in the template, retains the kebab casing
     tagName: string;
+    // ComponentReference object is only for reference gathering
+    // Since a template can have multiple usages of same child component, individual locations should be
+    // discovered via the AST
+    location: never;
 }

 // Information about a node in the html template